kidanger/Drystal/doc/api.rst

    .. lua:method:: set_length(length: float)

-      Sets length of the joint
+      Sets the length of the joint

    .. lua:method:: set_frequency(frequency: float)

-      Sets frequency of the joint.
+      Sets the frequency of the joint.

    .. lua:method:: destroy()